-Gorilla trekking Buhoma sector, which is located in the northern part of Bwindi impenetrable National park in the southwestern region of Uganda.
+Gorilla trekking Buhoma sector, which is located in the northern part of Bwindi impenetrable National Park in the southwestern region of Uganda.
 Buhoma is a home of the oldest gorilla family called Mubare, which was habituated in 1992, followed by other 2 families Habinyanja and Rushegura.
-It was the first region to be visited by the first group of travellers in Bwindi.
+It was the first region to be visited by the first group of travelers in Bwindi.

-Mubare family: this is the oldest gorilla family not only in Buhoma but Bwindi at large habituated in 1992 named after Mubare Hills, at which hills these Gorillas were first sighted.
-This family is so close to the park headquarters hence being seen earlier by visitors, it has 8 members with one silverback.
+this is the oldest gorilla family not only in Buhoma but Bwindi at large habituated in 1992 named after Mubare Hills, at which hills these Gorillas were first sighted.
+This family is so close to the park headquarters hence being seen earlier by visitors; it has 8 members with one silverback.
 Some of these members include, Kashundwe, Malaika, Kanyonyi to mention but a few.

-Bird watching; this activity takes place at Buhoma waterfall trails and one is able to watch the Common Bulbul, White-tailed Blue Flycatchers, African Emerald Cuckoo, Short-tailed Warbler and many others.
+This activity takes place at Buhoma waterfall trails, and one is able to watch the Common Bulbul, White-tailed Blue Flycatchers, African Emerald Cuckoo, Short-tailed Warbler and many others.

 Accommodation in Buhoma sector